data-apis/array-api/spec/design_topics/data_interchange.md

 The consumer must set the PyCapsule name to `"used_dltensor"`, and call the `deleter` of the `DLPackManagedTensor` when it no longer needs the data.

+DLPack version used must be `0.2 <= DLPACK_VERSION < 1.0`.
+For further
-For further details on DLPack design and how to implement support for it, refer to [github.com/dmlc/dlpack](https://github.com/dmlc/dlpack).
+details on DLPack design and how to implement support for it, refer to [github.com/dmlc/dlpack](https://github.com/dmlc/dlpack).

 :::{warning}